 Sometimes a child meets the rules to be a qualifying child of more than one person.
-If the child is the qualifying child of more than one person, only one person can claim the child as a qualifying child for all of the following tax benefits:
+If the child is the qualifying child of more than one person, generally, only one person may claim the child as a qualifying child for all of the following tax benefits:

 - Dependency exemption for the child,